Have you always wondered what is the difference really between wide and extra wide width shoes?

 Did you know that extra wide width shoes existed?
 They are not just available for sneakers or running shoes, but also in dress shoes, sandals, boots, and sport shoes.

-If you provide your children that have extra wide feet with a pair of wide width shoes, you might end up creating several foot issues such as blisters, calluses, and corns.
+If your children has extra wide feet and you provide them with a pair of wide width shoes, you might end up creating several foot issues such as blisters, calluses, and corns.